 Enclosure, lack of air, falling asleep and drowning are some of the un-nerving thoughts and concerns many people have regarding this experience.
 Have no fear; you control the floatation session.

 The door to the tank is very light and open and closes without difficulty.
-Once inside the tank, get accustomed to the door by opening and closing it several times.
+Once inside the sensory deprivation tank, get accustomed to the door by opening and closing it several times.
 If claustrophobia or darkness is an issue, you do not have to close the door; it can remain open or partially open.

 Breath.
 Floatation tanks are not designed to be airtight.
 There is plenty of fresh air circulating from the room to the inside rear of the tank.
 Many enjoy lying with their head at that end.